georgebaher/Haskell--Chess/README.md

 ## Setup
 Clone the repository and load the Haskell file in your preferred Haskell environment.
 Ensure you have the necessary Haskell setup to run and test the functions.

+## Contributing
+Feel free to fork the repository and submit pull requests.
+Contributions are welcome!

+## Contact
+For any questions or suggestions, please contact me at @*georgeelswefy@gmail.com*

-Enjoy your chess games with TheChessWizard brought to you by Mr Haskell the functional!
+Enjoy your chess games with TheChessWizard brought to you by Mr Haskell the functional! **Happy coding! 🚀**